Federal Ministry of Interior (Nigeria)

 The Federal Ministry of the Interior is a Ministry of the Federal Government of Nigeria tasked with providing complementary internal security and other ancillary services within Nigeria.
 The Ministry is headed by the Minister of Interior, a cabinet-level head who reports directly to the President of the Federal Republic of Nigeria.
 The current minister of interior is Olubunmi Tunji-Ojo.

 History

 The concern to maintain internal security gave rise to the creation of the federal ministry of internal affairs in 1957.
-In 2007, the Ministry of Internal Affairs merged with the Ministry of Police Affairs, resulting in the Ministry of the Interior.
+The Federal Republic of Nigeria Official Gazette of 6 December 1983 assigned the statutory roles to the ministry.
+In 2015, the Ministry of Internal Affairs merged with the Ministry of Police Affairs, resulting in the Ministry of the Interior.

+Organization

+Civil Defence, Immigration, Prisons, Fire Service Board (CDFIPB)

+The Civil Defence, Immigration, Prisons, Fire Service Board (CDFIPB) is in charge of oversight for the agencies under the interior ministry.

 Agencies

-The Ministry exercises supervisory control over the following Security Agencies, namely:
+Several federal law enforcement agencies are administered by the Department of Justice: